Skip to main content

 09:35 AM - 10:05 AM

-Breakout 1A: Designing Data Architectures That Can Support Patient-Level AI Without Breaking Governance
+Breakout 1A: Designing Data Architectures to Accelerate AI-Driven Drug Development Without Compromising Governance

-As pharma organizations scale patient-level AI across drug development, the need for governed, interoperable data platforms is critical.
-From clinical trials to real-world data, enabling AI requires integrating diverse data sources while ensuring compliance, traceability, and regulatory alignment.
+As pharmaceutical organizations expand the use of AI across the drug development lifecycle, the demand for governed, interoperable data platforms becomes paramount.
+From early discovery and clinical trials to real-world evidence generation, enabling AI requires seamless integration of diverse data sources while maintaining compliance, traceability, and regulatory alignment.

 • A – Accessible & Interoperable: Unified, standards-driven data access (e.g., CDISC, FHIR)

-• N – Normalized & Contextualized: Analysis-ready, patient-linked datasets
+• N – Normalized & Contextualized: Analysis-ready, context-rich datasets

 • C – Compliant & Controlled: Built-in governance, lineage, and regulatory adherence